jefking/King.A-Trak/README.md

 ## About the Author

-Jef King has worked in the software industry for twelve years.
+Jef King has worked in the software industry for fourteen years.
 Over this time he has experienced a range of responsibilities in various industries.
 His passion for technology and motivating teams has kept his drive and focus strong.
 Early on in his career he showed an entrepreneurial spirit, starting multiple small companies.
 He departed from this to learn more about the software industry by working with larger companies, such as Microsoft.
 These diverse experiences have given a very unique perspective on teams and software engineering.
 Since moving back to Vancouver he has built several highly productive software development teams, and inspired others to try similar techniques.

 ## Contributing